 Tip 4 – Consider using a VPN

-VPN stands for Virtual private network, and while using a VPN all your traffic will go through a another network thus giving you additional layer of security.
-There are many VPN network services available, and some of them are free but with certain limitations, while other require a monthly fee.
+VPN stands for Virtual Private Network, and while using a VPN all your traffic will go through another network thus giving you an additional layer of security.
+There are many VPN network services available, and some of them are free but with certain limitations, while others require a monthly fee.

 Tip 5 – Turn off Wi-Fi if you’re not actively using it

 In order to protect your computer on a public Wi-Fi network, it’s always good to disable Wi-Fi if you’re not using it.
 Every time you join a Wi-Fi network there’s a potential risk, so if you’re sitting in a coffee shop and not using Wi-Fi, there’s no need to keep it turned on on your Windows 10 device.

 Tip 6 – Don’t automatically connect to Wi-Fi networks